Peer support

 -

-- You must self-identify as a person with lived experience with mental health or substance use services, or be a parent or legal guardian of a child (under the age of 18) with lived experience with mental health or substance use services.
+You must self-identify as a person with lived experience with mental health or substance use services with at least one year of living in recovery, or be a parent or legal guardian of a child (under the age of 18) with lived experience with mental health or substance use services.
+Applicants must demonstrate reading and writing comprehension.

 How can my organization receive support with our peer support program?